ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/middlewares.md

 # MapBananaCakePop

-If we want to serve [Banana Cake Pop](/docs/bananacakepop) on a different route than the actual GraphQL server, we can do so using the `MapBananaCakePop` middleware.
+We can call `MapBananaCakePop()` on the `IEndpointRouteBuilder` to serve [Banana Cake Pop](/docs/bananacakepop) on a different endpoint than the actual GraphQL endpoint.

 ```csharp
 public class Startup